lexjacobs/flower-picker/README.md

 Q: Where do I edit my group lists?

 A: in `db/cohorts.yaml` .
 The first time you start the app, if you haven't added a group list, one will be automatically generated from `db/cohorts.sample.yaml` and saved as `db/cohorts.yaml`.
 This file is in `.gitignore` for privacy.

+### Protips!

+- Clone this repo into dropbox (or symlink `db/cohorts.yaml` into dropbox) and you will be able to sync your pick status across different computers
+- Make an alias for easy launching!
+Here's mine: `alias picker="npm run --prefix ~/Dropbox/code/flower-picker/ start"`